-The Asian Studies Program maintains close relations with Asian and Asian-American organizations on campus, and partners with them to publicize their activities.
+The Asian Studies Department maintains close relations with Asian and Asian-American organizations on campus, and partners with them to publicize their activities.
 Throughout the year, the program invites scholars to give public lectures about Asian history, culture, and society.
 Finally, by researching and developing grant opportunities, and by fostering connections between our university and academic institutions throughout Asia, the program plays a crucial role in the internationalization of the campus and the emergence of Vanderbilt as a global leader in research and education.